 WSET Level Three Course

-This is WSET's advanced course for individuals seeking to delve deeper into the world of wines.
+This is WSET's advanced course for individuals seeking to delve deeply into the world of wines.
 This qualification provides a detailed understanding of grape growing and wine making and provides intensive work with the structured approach to tasting.
 Over the course of six days, we taste more than 100 wines.
-While the WSET mandates 30 hours of classroom training, at Fine Vintage we provide 40 hours to assure you have the maximum understanding and ability to take the two hour exam at the end of the course.
-Upon completion you will be able to assess wines accurately, and use your understanding to confidently explain wine style and quality.
-Upon successful completion you will receive a WSET certificate and lapel pin, and will also be able to use the associated WSET certified logo.
+While the WSET mandates a minimum of 30 hours of classroom training, at Fine Vintage we provide 40 hours (exclusive of the exam) to assure you have the maximum understanding and ability to take the two-hour exam at the end of the course.
+Upon completion of this course you will be able to assess wines accurately, and use your understanding to confidently explain wine style and quality.
+Upon successful completion of the exam you will receive a WSET certificate and lapel pin, and will also be able to use the associated WSET Certified logo.

 A New Edition Of A Classic Course

 WSET revised the Level Three course materials for 2017, so we embark with a terrific new text and a new course program that includes the latest research on viticulture, wine regions and more.
-The new edition of the textbook is a beautifully written and very informative guide to the nuances of wine appreciation.
+It is an in-depth course in which the classroom instruction synchronizes with the new edition of the textbook, a beautifully written and very informative guide to the nuances of wine appreciation.
 And the workbook that accompany the text includes a large number of colorful maps of the world's wine regions in addition to many helpful tips for tasting.

 The course goes into significant detail about grape growing, winemaking, and maturation, and then tours the world region by region.
 And of course, it includes extensive coaching in the foundation of the WSET approach, the acclaimed systematic tasting method that gives you a solid framework for evaluating and describing any wine you encounter.

 Over the three weekends of the course we taste 100 wines.
 Each day includes a period devoted to preparation for the certification exam at the end of day six - your gateway to the coveted Level Three Award in Wines.
 Some WSET providers try to pack all the information in Level Three into just four days, offering the bare minimum of 30 hours of classroom tutoring, pouring fewer wines and with fewer opportunities to perfect your tasting method as a result.
 In the course James Cluer created for Fine Vintage, we offer more than 40 hours of classroom study and guided tasting leading up to the exam.
 Since the exam includes a tasting module, you will want as much coaching on your tasting skills as possible.
-We believe gaining a full understanding of Level Three takes three full weekends, and we have a pass rate higher than 85% to support our belief.
+We believe gaining a full understanding of Level Three takes three full weekends, and we have a pass rate much higher than the WSET average to support our belief that exam preparation is key.
 We invite you to join us for a remarkable and rewarding educational and tasting experience, and really learn the WSET approach with Fine Vintage, Ltd..

 What Level Three Means